COMMENTARY

 But then the moderators asked Vance a more serious question regarding a time when Vance called Trump “America’s Hitler.”
 The answer from Vance was telling on many fronts.
 He, of course, shot the messenger.
 “I was wrong, first of all, because I believed some of the media stories that turned out to be dishonest fabrications of his record.”

-If Vance were to be believed, he had been living under a rock, poked his head out one day and read some horrible things about Trump and as a conditioned response – he believed them.
+If Vance is to be believed, he had been living under a rock, poked his head out one day and read some horrible things about Trump and, as a conditioned response, he believed them.
 He never independently verified anything he heard and never engaged in critical thinking.
 He just believed.
 That alone should disqualify him from being a vice presidential candidate.
 We need critical thinkers.
-But, more importantly in so much that this is obviously a blatant lie since the facts show that Trump is exactly the monster we know him to be, it also shows that Vance is firmly from the Roy Cohn school of politics; he always attacks, denies responsibility for everything and always claims victory.
+But, more importantly, inasmuch as the facts make clear that Trump is exactly the monster we know him to be, this also shows that Vance is firmly from the Roy Cohn school of politics: He always attacks, denies responsibility for everything and always claims victory.
 The difference?
 Vance tries to do it with a smarmy smile.

 We need your help to stay independent

 Vance was gracious.
 Walz was gracious.
 They shook hands more than once.
 They smiled at each other.
-They agreed with each other on some of the issues.
+They agreed with each other on some issues.
 Walz never blitzed Vance.
 Vance never really challenged Walz.
 Trump followers told me they were pissed.
 Democrats who wanted a smackdown were equally upset.
 Their groans and moans could be heard across the nation.
-Both of them missed the point that Vance threw Trump under the bus.
-Trump would never agree with people he says are destroying America, want to destroy the First Amendment, are communists, murder babies and are mentally deficient.
-Trump is one step away from calling Democrats “witches” who’ve cast evil spells and are intent on burning down the country he needs to “Make Great Again.”
-Vance said we live in a beautiful country while Trump claims we live in a “Hellscape."
+Both of them missed the point: Vance threw Donald Trump under the bus.
+Trump would never agree, about anything, with people he claims are destroying America and the First Amendment, and who are communists, baby-murderers and mental defectives.
+Trump is one step away from calling Democrats witches who’ve cast evil spells and are intent on burning down the country he aims to “Make Great Again.”
+JD Vance said we live in a beautiful country; Trump claims we live in a “hellscape."

-A group of undecided voters in Pennsylvania mentioned that it looked like we were “watching a sequel to ‘The Nice Guys,’" with the audience then deciding who was Russell Crowe and who was Ryan Gosling.
-This kinder, gentler nature made quite the impression on partisan viewers – few of whom were happy to see it.
+A group of undecided voters in Pennsylvania mentioned that it looked like we were “watching a sequel to ‘The Nice Guys,’" with the audience voting to decide who was Russell Crowe and who was Ryan Gosling.
+This kinder, gentler nature made quite an impression on highly partisan viewers — few of whom were happy to see it.

-Admittedly it was hard to digest Vance showing empathy for Walz’s children, who had to suffer from the results of a school shooting – especially after he recently said school shootings are just a “fact of life.”
-He also obfuscated the facts on health care, reproductive care and who brought down the cost of prescription medication.
-His stock answer to nearly every question asked of him was a variation of “It’s all Kamala Harris’ fault.”
+Admittedly it was hard to digest Vance showing empathy for Walz’s children, who had to suffer from the results of a school shooting, especially after Vance's recent remark that school shootings are just a “fact of life.”
+He also obfuscated the facts on health care, reproductive care and which party brought down the cost of prescription medication.
+His stock answer to nearly every question was a variation of “It’s all Kamala Harris’ fault.”

-Few seemed to have bought it.
-But, Vance had an audience of one he had to play to, so he hit his mark and smiled.
+Few seemed to have bought into it.
+But, Vance had an audience of one in mind, he hit his mark and smiled.
 Thus it went for the majority of the debate.
-And while Walz adhered closer to reality than Vance, it was mostly a vanilla debate – until the end.
+And while Walz adhered closer to reality than Vance, it was mostly a vanilla debate — until the end.

 Want a daily wrap-up of all the news and commentary Salon has to offer?
 Subscribe to our morning newsletter, Crash Course.

-O’Donnell began the last question aimed at Vance by saying, “let’s talk about the state of democracy,” before she leveled him with this direct question: “Senator Vance, you have said you would not have certified the last presidential election and would have asked the states to submit alternative electors.
+O’Donnell began the final question by saying, “Let’s talk about the state of democracy,” before she leveled Vance with this direct question: “Sen. Vance, you have said you would not have certified the last presidential election and would have asked the states to submit alternative electors.
 That has been called unconstitutional and illegal.
-Would you again seek to challenge this year's election results, even if every governor certifies the results?
+Would you again seek to challenge this year's election results, even if every governor certifies the results?"

 Vance, like Trump, will say anything.
 The difference?
 He’ll smile as he does it.